WeatherLab/fsodoc/source/database/forge.rst

 ****************************

 There are several things you may wish to do when creating tables.
 Add fields, add keys to the table, alter columns.
-CodeIgniter provides a mechanism for this.
+FSO provides a mechanism for this.

 Adding fields